A landmark moment last month has got me reflecting on my journey as a writer…

 I first met Warda on a wellbeing and creative writing course I was running in November 2012.
 Although an avid reader, it was Warda’s first time writing outside of formal education.
 She was 19 and nervous.
 And, despite the fact I’d started teaching creative writing groups, back then, in truth, I was nervous about the idea of becoming a writer too.
-As a working-class girl, who left a dysfunctional home life at 15, with various undiagnosed neurodiverse conditions, imposter syndrome still had a firm hold on me well into my adult years.
+As a working-class woman, who left a dysfunctional home life at 15, with various undiagnosed neurodiverse conditions, imposter syndrome still had a firm hold on me well into my adult years.

 Unsurprisingly, I shied-away from a childhood love of writing because I didn’t think someone like me was allowed a seat at the table.
 I studied visual art at uni and found joy and purpose in helping others in creative community projects in photography, film and animation.
 I remember my first workshop with teens, in 1998 at the end of my degree, and how it hooked me on seeing people grown and self-actualise.
 I saw a use for my ADHD enthusiasm (although back then I didn’t know that’s what it was).

 I also didn’t know that it was no casual thing that I gravitated towards being a freelancer, which allowed me the autonomy and flexibility I needed to stay outside the tick boxes and innovate in my own way (cog-in-the-machine structures are something that many neurodiverse people struggle with).
 And, as creativity has the awesome power to do, after a few years, it inadvertently started bringing me back to words, with the purpose of engaging young people to use their voice.